interl1nk/shellog/README.md

 # Nmap utility (MacOS)

 ### Description
-is a logging utility designed for use in **Shell** scripts.
+Shellog is a logging utility designed for use in **Shell** scripts.
 It is designed to write messages to a log file with support for different logging levels (INFO, ALERT, ERROR), and to output logs to the terminal with color highlighting depending on the logging level.
-In case of output to a file, the logger automatically records messages with timestamp, operating system and public IP address.
+The logger automatically records messages with timestamp and operating system.

 ![Stars](https://img.shields.io/github/stars/interl1nk/shellog?style=social)
 ![Shell](https://img.shields.io/badge/language-shell-blue.svg)